 Occupational Therapy Doctorate

 The Occupational Therapy Department at San Jose State University is dedicated to preparing culturally diverse occupational therapy leaders who promote health and participation in life for individuals, organizations, and populations through engagement in occupation.
 The SJSU Entry Level OTD program prepares graduates to provide service in a wide variety of settings.
 Our students are educated with a focus on effectively using current evidence, creating new professional knowledge through research, and contributing to program development in both traditional and emerging areas of practice.
 The SJSU Occupational Therapy program prides itself on emphasizing authentic practice experience through faculty-run clinics and community partnerships.
-The OTD program is designed to develop occupational therapy leaders, advocates, and innovators with a clear focus on community engagement and social justice for underserved populations.
+The newly added OTD program is designed to develop occupational therapy leaders, advocates, and innovators with a clear focus on community engagement and social justice for underserved populations.

 The OTD Program at San Jose State University has full WSCUC approval and is awaiting ACOTE approval.
 We have a long history, over 60 years, of providing exemplary graduate occupational therapy education and have the distinction of being one of the first in the nation to offer a Master's of Science degree in Occupational Therapy.
 We are proud to offer the first Occupational Therapy Doctorate program at a public institution in California.